drdracool/Nexter-Find-Your-Own-Home/README.md

+# Nexter - An official website for a virtual luxury real estate company

-# Introduction
+## Introduction

-A responsive official website for a virtual luxury real estate company using mainly CSS grid
+I create a responsive official website for a virtual luxury real estate company using HTML, CSS/SCSS and Javascript.
+The original design was by Jonas Schmendtmann.

+## Description

+### Components

+- header
+- realtors
+- features
+- story
+- homes
+- gallery
+- footer
+- sidebar

+### Highlights

+ - Using CSS Grid to create complex, responsive layouts in a more efficient and flexible way
+ - Using pseudo-elements to apply special effects, e.g. create a nav button
+ - Creating a background that has a gradient overlay with a specific background image scaled to cover the entire element
+ - Using SCSS to extend the capabilities of CSS, making it more powerful and easier to write
+    - Setting ```currentColor``` to ensure dynamic color updates, easier maintenance and reduce code duplication

-## Desktop preview
+### Desktop preview

 <img width="1212" alt="image" src="https://user-images.githubusercontent.com/97832811/212533206-b6526619-79cc-46b8-b757-c7a5c5e1dba5.png">